-We combine our value driven investment process with a highly tax efficient structure.
+We combine our value-driven investment process with a highly tax-efficient structure.
 Park View OZ REIT’s investors can benefit from two recently enacted tax incentives created by the Tax Cuts and Job Act of 2017.
 The first is the creation of QOFs which offer substantial tax savings on capital gains.
-The second is the qualified business income deduction which reduces the taxes due on our income we payout to shareholders as dividends.
-Additionally the REIT structure is highly tax efficient itself.
+The second is the qualified business income deduction which reduces the taxes due on the income we pay out to shareholders as dividends.
+Additionally, the REIT structure is highly tax efficient itself.

 Mr. Kelley has 30 years of experience in business and financial markets.

-Prior to founding Park View Investments Mr. Kelley, through Niagara International Capital, worked with clients structuring capital transactions to fund real estate development and operating company operations.
+Prior to founding Park View Investments, he worked with clients structuring capital transactions to fund real estate development and operating company operations at Niagara International Capital.

-He was early to recognize the potential of Opportunity Zones to change the course of capital flows.
-Through his writings and presentations Mr. Kelley has become a leading voice on Opportunity Zones and how investors and community leaders can benefit from them.
+He was quick to recognize the potential of opportunity zones to change the course of capital flows.
+Through his writings and presentations, Mr. Kelley has become a leading voice on opportunity zones and how investors and community leaders can benefit from them.

 Ms. Tyminski brings 25+ years of experience in management, human resources, and leadership.

-Currently she is running a non-profit that promotes the engineering profession in the built environment.
-She is the immediate past Vice President of the Association of Junior Leagues International, a 140,000 member organization.
-She is a highly active volunteer for her alma mater, Smith College and is the immediate past President of the Boston Smith College Club.
+Currently, she is running a non-profit that promotes the engineering profession in the built environment.
+She formerly served as vice president of the Association of Junior Leagues International, a 140,000 member organization.
+She is a highly active volunteer for her alma mater, Smith College and was also president of the Boston Smith College Club.

-Elizabeth is a MBA recipient from Boston College where she graduated first in her class.
+Elizabeth is an MBA recipient from Boston College where she graduated first in her class.

-Mr. Galasso has over 25 years’ experience in developing, financing, constructing and managing a diverse portfolio of urban infill developments.
+Mr. Galasso has over 25 years of experience in developing, financing, constructing and managing a diverse portfolio of urban infill developments.

-He has served and been appointed to numerous governmental committees and planning boards including being appointed by the Mayor of San Diego to its Affordable Housing Taskforce and the chair of its Development Expedite Program.
+He has served and been appointed to numerous governmental committees and planning boards including being chosen by the mayor of San Diego to serve on the Affordable Housing Taskforce and selected as chair of its Development Expedite Program.

-Recently he was chairman of the Falmouth Economic and Industrial Corporation in his hometown of Falmouth Massachusetts and helped form and was the original executive director of a new non-profit to redevelop downtown New Bedford Massachusetts and is currently developing a number of workforce housing projects.
+Recently, he was chairman of the Falmouth Economic and Industrial Corporation in his hometown of Falmouth, Massachusetts and helped form and was the original executive director of a new non-profit to redevelop downtown New Bedford, Massachusetts.
+He is also currently developing a number of workforce housing projects.

-Mr. Galasso is experienced in utilize low income housing tax credits, historic tax credits, HOME funds, CBDG, tax exempt bonds and other governmental programs to finance the development and redevelopment of underserved urban areas.
+Mr. Galasso is experienced in utilizing low-income housing tax credits, historic tax credits, HOME funds, CBDG, tax-exempt bonds and other governmental programs to finance the development and redevelopment of underserved urban areas.

-He is a graduate of Boston College and attended San Diego State Graduate Program in Urban Planning and has attended numerous executive and professions development programs at Harvard University, MIT, UCSD and New York University.
+He is a graduate of Boston College, attended the San Diego State Graduate Program in Urban Planning, and has completed numerous executive and professional development programs at Harvard University, MIT, UCSD and New York University.

-Since January 2004, Mr. Isabelle has served as a member of the Public Board and Vice-Chairman of the Investment Committee of the University of Massachusetts Foundation.
-Mr. Isabelle is a Chartered Financial Analyst and a member of the CFA institute.
+Since January 2004, Mr. Isabelle has served as a member of the Public Board and vice-chairman of the Investment Committee of the University of Massachusetts Foundation.
+He is a chartered financial analyst and a member of the CFA Institute.

 Mr. Isabelle received a Bachelor of Science degree in chemistry from Lowell Technological Institute, a Master of Science degree in Polymer Science and Engineering from the University of Massachusetts, and a Masters in Business Administration from the Wharton School, University of Pennsylvania.

-Mr. Mabbs started his career as an investment banker with Bear Stearns focused primarily on technology-oriented companies.
+Mr. Mabbs started his career as an investment banker with Bear Stearns, focusing primarily on technology-oriented companies.

-He left to become the Director of Investment Banking of First Albany Corporation/Gleacher Company.
-With their initial sponsorship, he raised a fund called FA Technology Ventures where he was Managing Partner for twenty years.
+He left to become the director of investment banking of First Albany Corporation/Gleacher Company.
+With their initial sponsorship, he raised a fund called FA Technology Ventures where he was a managing partner for twenty years.

 FA Technology Ventures’ performance was in the top quartile of its peer group nationally.
-FA Technology Ventures was a lead investor in a number of iconoclastic companies such as iRobot, eInk, Softricity, BinOptics, CreditSights and A123 Systems.
+The company was also a lead investor in a number of iconoclastic companies such as iRobot, eInk, Softricity, BinOptics, CreditSights, and A123 Systems.

-Ken currently is a Managing Partner of QKA Ventures, the successor partnership of FA Technology Ventures.
+Mr. Mabbs currently is a managing partner of QKA Ventures, the successor partnership of FA Technology Ventures.